 Derrick Martin, a cornerback prospect from Wyoming with loads of upside, has also declared for the draft.
 A second-team All-Mountain West Conference selection as a sophomore, Martin's play was uninspired last season and many scouts were surprised the junior left for the draft.
 Martin himself admitted '05 was a down year telling reporters, "the reason I didn't play well this past year was because I took a few plays off.
 I had a few injuries, stuff like that."

 Receiver D.J.
 Smith of Idaho opted to forego his senior season and is making himself available for the NFL draft.
 Citing family concerns as the reason for leaving, Smith caught 67 passes for 1,001 yards and seven touchdowns last year.
 A second team All-WAC player, he set an UI record for most receiving yards in a game with 269 on 11 catches against UNLV last September 10th.

 One who won't be entering the draft is Penn State linebacker Paul Posluszny.
 Winner of the Butkus Award as the country's top linebacker, Posluszny partially tore two ligaments in his right knee during the Nittany Lions triple overtime victory over Florida State in the Orange Bowl.
 He will need six to eight weeks of rehabilitation but could be ready when spring practice starts in late March.

 One league source told us to expect the flood gates to open soon as the NFL expects a record number of underclassmen, most of whom will not be drafted, to enter next April's selection process.

 The cause of this?

-rookie-pool to sign first year players, sources have told us their is no plan to implement a rookie salary cap.
+The problem is their is no rookie salary cap seriously being considered.
+While the present CBA designates each team a rookie-pool to sign first year players, sources have told us their is no plan to implement a rookie salary cap.